Text & Interview: Alec Coiro

 Images Courtesy of Claire Christerson

 There’s a lot to like about Claire Christerson’s Wizard of Oz movie.
 First of all, it busts out of the category of “movie” the minute you try to put it in there.
 It’s too much of an art piece to be a movie, but it’s not Andy Warhol looking at a building for 24-hours and it’s not a Kenneth Anger-esque art film either (although that might be a little bit closer to the mark).
-In fact, it doesn’t even really have a director, as Christerson invited a bunch of the interesting artists she knows (including this one) and commissioned them to create their take on the Wizard of Oz, and then stitched it together.
+In fact, it doesn’t even really have a director, as Christerson invited a bunch of the interesting artists she knows (including this one) and invited them to create their own videos to be stitched together.
 It’s more of a curated series of motion picture creations inspired by a theme.
 Christerson is herself a very talented and very multimedia artist (a look through her work makes this clear) and thus a perfect curator of this group of artists.

 Another thing I always love (and I’ll bet you do as well) is when you go out do something that isn’t one of the four same things that you always go out to do.
 You always go see a band, or a movie, or a performance, or an opening, but every once in awhile, there’s something that’s a bunch of these things at once or something a little bit different.
 It seems lately Secret Project Robot is the spot for such an experience, so it was a fitting venue for the Christerson’s premier, which was more than a just movie premier it was a whole Wizard of Oz-based event, as becomes clear in our interview below.